Man charged with breaking and entering after being stopped for dirty license plate - Salisbury Post

 The man was also tied to a home break-in earlier this month, and his wife was also issued a citation for misdemeanor drug-related offenses, a Salisbury Police department spokesman said.

 Salisbury Police charged Jason Lee Powell, 42, of Neel Road, with felony breaking and entering and felony forgery.
 He remains in the Rowan County Detention Center under a $2,500 secured bond.
-Starla Nicole Powell, 38, was issued a citation for misdemeanor possession of drug paraphernalia and simple possession of a schedule III.
+Starla Nicole Powell, 38, was issued a citation for misdemeanor possession of drug paraphernalia and simple possession of a schedule III controlled substance.

 The incident occurred Friday at 10:35 p.m. when an officer following behind a white Honda Accord with Virginia license plates was traveling on West Jake Alexander Boulevard near Mooresville Road, said detective Russ DeSantis.

 The plate was dirty and the officer couldn’t make out all of the numbers.
 So he couldn’t check the plate, DeSantis said.
 The officer stopped the vehicle as the driver made a turn onto Julian Road.
-The driver, identified Powell, told the officer he didn’t have a license or a vehicle registration.
+The driver, identified as Powell, told the officer he didn’t have a license or a vehicle registration.

 He told the officer the car belonged to his sister.
 The officer requested a K-9 to the scene.
 The dog alerted on the driver’s side door.
 The officer searched the car and found a container with three doses of 8 milligrams of subutex, which can treat pain and addiction to narcotics, and a bag of crystal methamphetamine and syringes.